Graduate Student Handbook

-Once the final draft of the dissertation is completed and approved by both the sponsor and at least one of the readers, the student will submit an Application for Dissertation Defense form to the department chair at least eight weeks in advance of the anticipated date of defense.
-The Chair will appoint the two outside members of the defense committee in consultation with the sponsor (See the GSAS Degree Calendar for application and distribution deadlines associated with a particular conferral date.)
-The ADA is responsible for scheduling dissertation defenses; students do not schedule their own defenses.
+Once the final draft of the dissertation is completed and approved by both the sponsor and at least one of the readers, the student will submit an Application for Dissertation Defense form to the Director of Graduate Studies at least eight weeks in advance of the anticipated date of defense.
+The DGS will appoint the two outside members of the defense committee in consultation with the sponsor (See the GSAS Degree Calendar for application and distribution deadlines associated with a particular conferral date.)
+Either the DGS or ADA is responsible for scheduling dissertation defenses; students do not schedule their own defenses.
 Scheduling of the defense takes place soon after the proposed defense committee has been approved by the Dean of the GSAS, and after copies of the dissertation have been distributed to members of the defense committee.
-The student is responsible for distributing copies of the dissertation at least four weeks before the defense is to take place, and for notifying the ADA when all members have received thevir copies.
+The student is responsible for distributing copies of the dissertation at least four weeks before the defense is to take place, and for notifying the ADA when all members have received their copies.
 Notification of distribution is critical to the scheduling of the defense date.
-The candidate will be given all materials necessary to complete the deposit of the dissertation with the GSAS at the defense.
-The Dissertation Office web site has more information about this step.
+The candidate will be given all materials necessary to complete the deposit of the dissertation with the GSAS Dissertation Office at the defense.
+The Dissertation Office web site has more information about this final step.

 Present at the defense will be: the student, the sponsor, the two other internal members of the dissertation committee, and the two external readers.
 The chair of the defense committee, previously appointed by the Dean of the GSAS, will serve as moderator for the proceedings.
 The defense will begin with a short (20-25 minute) presentation by the student.
 Afterward, the members of the committee may direct questions or comments to the candidate in turn.
 At the end of the exercise the student will step outside, and the five members of the defense committee will vote formally on whether to recommend the dissertation to the GSAS for approval and for any other notations of distinction in the manner described by the GSAS.
 If the vote is positive, the student will proceed to prepare the final version for deposit with the GSAS Dissertation Office, making sure to incorporate any emendations suggested by the members of the defense committee during the proceedings.
 If the vote is negative, the student will not be recommended to the Graduate School for receipt of the doctoral degree.